supasuge/VeriVote/README.md

 # VeriVote

-***
++++

 **Submission at Hack Dearborn 2024 Rewind Reality**
 - Author: [supasuge - Evan Pardon](https://github.com/supasuge)

-***

-Note: This project is a work in progress.

-Secure blockchain voting system using ZKP's for secure anonymous user registration and authentication as well as homomorphic encryption used for cast votes.
++++

+Secure blockchain-like voting system

 - User registers
     - Generates keys

 - Cast vote
     - Voter generates ZKP that:
-        - They know th plaintext of the encrypted vote, and they own the private key corresponding to their public key.
+        - They know there own unique PII that would normally be submitted to a ballot plaintext of the encrypted vote, and they own the private key corresponding to their public key.
 - Signing vote
     - Voter signs encrypted vote and generates ZKP with private ECC key.